Hundreds of newly diagnosed bowel cancer patients in Yorkshire will have the opportunity to take part in two international clinical trials.

 Also leading the trial is Professor Dion Morton, Barling Professor of Surgery at the University of Birmingham.
 He said: “Colon cancers are occurring more frequently year on year and already account for one in 14 cancer deaths worldwide.
 The FOxTROT collaboration involves partners from three continents and has the potential to reduce death and harm from colon cancer across the world.”

 Dr Stuart Griffiths, Director of Research at Yorkshire Cancer Research, said: “Yorkshire Cancer Research funds work that has a direct impact right here in the region.
 Our aim is to save 2,000 lives from cancer every year in Yorkshire, and we bring pioneering trials and world-leading research to the region to help achieve this.

 “We can save lives right now simply by improving the treatments we already have.
 This evidence-based, pioneering approach to treatment is already saving lives throughout the world, and as a charity we would like to find out if it can be adapted so many more people benefit from it.

 “If successful, the findings from the trial can quickly be incorporated into normal clinical practice, meaning this research could have an impact on patients straight away.
 As a result, more people will survive bowel cancer right now, rather than 20 or 30 years down the line.”

 The University of Leeds is the sponsor for the trials, with co-ordination by the Clinical Trials Research Unit.

-For further details, contact the University of Leeds press office via email: email@example.com.
+For more information, contact the University of Leeds Press Office by email on email@example.com.